GLorenzo679/IA327-Generative-Models-for-NLP/TP1/Answers.md

 **Cell Q Q13: What else could we have done to further push the dev loss down?**

+Another possible improvement would have been to use more complex embeddings, such as pre-trained embeddings (e.g. GloVe, Word2Vec, etc.).

 **Cell S Q14: How does the following compare to the other models?**

 The perplexity is slightly lower.
 This indicates that increasing the model size can help to improve the performance of the model.

 **Cell T Q15: What do you notice?
 Is there a phrase that describes this mismatch between distributions?**

-In all the cases, the perplexity is higher for the gen set (the mean of the perplexity is always higher for the gen set than for the test set).
+In all the cases, the perplexity is higher for the gen set (in the plot the mean of the perplexity distribution is always higher for the gen set than for the test set).

 We can see that both of the RNN models are able to reduce the perplexity on the test set, but not on the gen set.
 This is an example of **distribution shift**, where the test set is drawn from a similar distribution as the training set, while the gen set is drawn from a different distribution.